sdiehl/write-you-a-haskell/003_lambda_calculus.md

 ```

 Toplevel expression will be written as ``let`` statements without a body to
 indicate that they are added to the global scope.
+The Haskell lanuage does
-Haskell does not use this
+not use this convention but OCaml, StandardML and the interactive mode of the
-convention but OCaml and StandardML do.
-In Haskell the proceeding let is simply
+Haskell compiler GHC do.
+In Haskell the preceding let is simply
 omitted.

 ```haskell